Raghuram52/customer-experience-analytics/README.md

 # Customer Experience Analytics Dashboard

-A Power BI dashboard built on a synthetic enterprise CX dataset covering 300 customers, 1,200 support tickets, and 600 CSAT surveys across 2 years.
+An interactive analytics dashboard built with Python, Streamlit, and Plotly on a synthetic enterprise CX dataset covering 300 customers, 1,200 support tickets, and 600 CSAT surveys across 2 years.
 Designed to give Customer Success leaders a single view of CX health, ticket trends, and satisfaction metrics.

 ---